Iran's leader rejects call to surrender, saying US intervention would cause 'irreparable damage'

 Another Iranian official said the country would keep enriching uranium for peaceful purposes, apparently ruling out Trump's demands that Iran give up its disputed nuclear program.

-The latest Israeli strikes hit a facility used to make uranium centrifuges and another that made missile components, the Israeli military said.
-It said it had intercepted 10 missiles overnight as Iran’s retaliatory barrages diminish.
-The U.N. nuclear watchdog said Israel had struck two centrifuge production facilities in and near Tehran.
+Iran’s police force acknowledged the strike hours later, saying that Israel hit its central command buildings in Tehran and wounded some officers, without saying how many.

-The Israeli military said it also carried out strikes in western Iran, hitting missile storage sites and a loaded missile launcher.
+In addition, the U.N. nuclear watchdog agency said, Israel hit two centrifuge-production facilities in and near Tehran.

-Israeli strikes have hit several nuclear and military sites, killing top generals and nuclear scientists.
-A Washington-based Iranian human rights group said at least 585 people, including 239 civilians, have been killed and more than 1,300 wounded.
+Israel's air campaign has struck several nuclear and military sites, killing top generals and nuclear scientists.
+A Washington-based Iranian human rights group said at least 585 people, including 239 civilians, have been killed in Iran and more than 1,300 wounded.

 Iran has fired fewer missiles as the conflict has worn on.
 It has not explained the decline, but Israel has targeted launchers and other infrastructure related to the missiles.